cjacker/opensource-toolchain-pic/README.md

 # Debug

-There isn't opensource debug solution exist for PIC.
+There isn't opensource ICE solution exist for PIC.

+But you can have a try of '[picsimlab](https://github.com/lcgamboa/picsimlab)'.